Fasibaag/cruxreportclient/README.md

 - **TypeScript**: A superset of JavaScript that adds static types.
 - **Material UI**: A popular React UI framework that provides a robust set of components.
 - **Recharts**: A composable charting library built on React components.
+- **Vite**: A fast build tool and development server for modern web applications.

 ## Getting Started